 The inpatient service rounds with the attending physician begin between 7:30 a.m. and 9:30 a.m., depending on the attending covering.
 Fellow(s) on the inpatient service take primary medical responsibility of the inpatients and are expected to pre-round on inpatients with the MLP prior to the formal attending/team rounds every morning.
 The morning rounds focus on efficiently identifying problems and formulating a plan of care for each patient.
 Morning rounds are meant to be educational and encourage the fellow to be proactive in learning from the attending physician.
 The fellow will share the responsibility of dictating the admission and discharge note with the APP.
 The fellow will be responsible for communicating with consulting physicians and other ancillary services to ensure patient care is delivered in an efficient manner so that the hospital stay is appropriate to the medical needs of the patient.

-Fellows may be required to take home call.
-A call schedule will be drafted and distributed to the fellow(s) indicating the dates of call coverage.
-The fellow covering is responsible for all inpatient and emergency room admissions.
+A call schedule will be drafted and distributed to the fellow(s) indicating the dates of inpatient coverage.
+The fellow covering is responsible for inpatient and emergency room admissions.
 The number of patients is variable and often determined by the patient census.
-Trainees average approximately 47 hours a week, not including call assignments and other research activities.
-During holidays and weekends, only the actual hours spent in the hospital providing patient care are to be counted by the fellow towards the working hours.

 Moonlighting is not approved for the Melanoma Oncology Fellowship Program.

 Conferences are scheduled around fellowship clinical responsibilities and activities.
 Critical developments in patients require that the fellow fulfill their clinical obligations that may preclude attendance at scheduled meetings or conferences.

 The fellowship trainees are expected to attend the following scheduled meetings:

 ||Weekly||Mandatory||Melanoma Medical Oncology|